Mohamed Melainine Ould Eyih: Later career

 In September 2022 Mauritanian President Mohamed Ould Cheikh El Ghazouani made some changes to the cabinet of Prime Minister Mohamed Ould Bilal.

-Adama Bocar Soko, Minister of Agriculture, was made Minister of National Education and Reform of the Education System in place of Mohamed Melainine O. Eyih, who was leaving the government to focus on his presidency of the ruling party, El Insaf, before the next elections.
+Adama Bocar Soko, Minister of Agriculture, was made Minister of National Education and Reform of the Education System in place of Mohamed Melainine Ould Eyih, who was leaving the government to focus on his presidency of the ruling party, Equity Party, before the next elections.

-During the run-up to the 29 June 2024 presidential elections, as president of the Insaf party founded in 2022 by President Mohamed Cheikh Ould El Ghazouani, Mohamed Melainine Ould Eyih met with a Polisario delegation.
+During the run-up to the 29 June 2024 presidential elections, as president of the Equity Party founded in 2022 by President Mohamed Cheikh Ould El Ghazouani, Mohamed Melainine Ould Eyih met with a Polisario delegation.